Habitability of the early Earth: Liquid water under a faint young Sun facilitated by strong tidal heating due to a closer Moon: Tidal evolution

-Although any plausible parameterization produces a tidal heat flux that is small compared to the solar energy input, even a conservative value of $F_{\rm t,0}~=~2\,{\rm W\,m}^{-2}$ is comparable to the global mean flux from tidal heating observed on Jupiter's volcanically active moon Io \citep{2000Sci...288.1208S}.
+Although all these tidal models produce tidal heat fluxes that are small compared to the solar energy input, even a conservative value of $F_{\rm t,0}~=~2\,{\rm W\,m}^{-2}$ is comparable to the global mean flux from tidal heating observed on Jupiter's volcanically active moon Io \citep{2000Sci...288.1208S}.
 It has been argued that this level of a surface heating through an internal heat source could trigger global volcanism on Earth-sized planets as well \citep{2009ApJ...700L..30B}.
-If this were the case, then even our most conservative choice of the parameterization of the evolution of tidal heating could have resulted in extreme geophysical processes on the early Earth that could possibly have produced strong enhanced CO$_2$ outgassing and a substantial, long lasting greenhouse effect.
+If this were the case, then even our most conservative choice of the parameterization of the evolution of tidal heating could have resulted in extreme geophysical processes on the early Earth that could possibly have produced strongly enhanced CO$_2$ outgassing and a substantial, long lasting greenhouse effect.
 In other words, beyond the direct heating effect of tidal friction, tides could have triggered further geophysical activities, which -- as a secondary effect -- could have heated the early Earth.
 Beyond that, the rapid resurfacing could have precluded the development of a biosphere \citep{2009ApJ...700L..30B}.

 The comparison with the global mean internal heat emission of $2\,{\rm W\,m}^{-2}$ from the surface of the volcanically active Io introduces another interesting possibility.
 The widespread occurrence of ultramafic rocks such as komatiites before 3\,Ga has been interpreted as evidence for a higher geothermal gradient in the early Earth \citep{Nesbitt1982,Herzberg2010}.
 A detailed study of the convective heat and matter transport in the early Earth's mantle and crust are beyond the scope of this article.
 However, our results demonstrate the potential of tidal heating as a mechanism to explain, at least partly, the observations of two phenomena, that is, the faint-young-sun paradox and the enhanced internal heat flow in the Archean.